-The Company has a shared office lease in Vancouver, British Columbia, with other companies related to it by certain directors and management in common.
-The original lease started in 2018 and was set to end on April 30, 2023.
-In November 2022, the Company renewed the lease agreement for another five years, which will end on April 30, 2028.
-In accordance with IFRS 16 Leases, this lease was not accounted for as a separate lease and the right-of-use asset and lease obligation were measured at the present value of the amended lease payments and discounted using an incremental borrowing rate of 8%.
+The Company shares office space in Vancouver, British Columbia, with other related companies through certain common directors and management.
+In November 2022, the Company extended its lease commitment for an additional five years, set to conclude on April 30, 2028.
+As per the guidelines of IFRS 16 Leases, this specific lease arrangement was not accounted for as an independent lease entity.
+Instead, the right-of-use asset and lease obligation were evaluated at the present value of the adjusted lease payments.
+This valuation was computed using an incremental borrowing rate of 8% for discounting.

-a) Right-of-use asset
+a) Right-of-use assets

-During the years ended December 31, 2022 and 2021, there were changes to the percentage of the total lease cost attributable to the Company and renewal of the lease agreement, which is reflected in the table below as a change to lease terms.
-The continuity of the right-of-use asset as of December 31, 2022 and 2021, is as follows:
+During the years ended December 31, 2023 and 2022, there were alterations to the overall lease cost, which is reflected in the table below as a change to lease terms.

+The continuity of the right-of-use assets for the years ended December 31, 2023 and December 31, 2022, is as follows: